sghall/react-move/README.md

 ## Starting state

 Before looking at the components it might be good to look at starting state.
 You are going to be asked to define starting states for each item in your `NodeGroup` and `Animate` components.
-This is a key concept and probably the most error prone for developers working with react-move.
+This is a key concept and probably the most error prone for developers working with React Move.
 The starting state for each item is always **an object with string or number leaves**.
-The leaf keys are referred to as the "attr" as in "attribute."
+The leaf keys are referred to as "attrs" as in "attribute."
 There are also "namespaces" which are a purely organizational concept.

 Two rules to live by for starting states:
 - Don't use the strings "timing" or "events" as an attr or namespace.